Jared-Glenn/Lastborn/README.md

 ### Three Factions?
 No air, but maybe tech and magic?
+Use other kinships or all lastborn?
+It might be hard if none of the factions are just cowboys, essentially.

 #### Hangmen
 - Memory and Rebirth
 - Strong melee starter (Ten-blades)
 - Sixer shooter
+- Moving Buildings

 #### Pluckers
 - Strength and knowledge